matomesc/cs241/code_generation.md

 lw $5, -4($30)

 // for multiplication
-mult $5, $3 // result goes into HI, LO so we have to move em from there
+mult $5, $3 // result goes into HI/LO so we have to move em from there mflo $3

 // for division
 // div $5, $3
+// mflo $3

 // for remainder
+// div $5, $3
 // mfhi $3

-mflo $3
 ```

 ### factor -> NEW INT [ expr ]